Skip to content

 You don't need to remember them

-After /edikt:init, Claude responds to how you naturally talk.
+After /edikt:init, the model responds to how you naturally talk.
 You don't need to think about which command to run — just say what you need.

 "what's our status?" → /edikt:status "let's plan this" → /edikt:sdlc:plan "capture this decision" → /edikt:adr:new "any doc gaps?" → /edikt:docs:review "compile our governance" → /edikt:gov:compile